You are here

 Executive and Intergovernmental Affairs

 The Department of Executive and Intergovernmental Affairs (EIA) communicates the policies, objectives and accomplishments of the government within the Government of Nunavut, to Nunavummiut and to those outside the territory.
-EIA supports the Executive Council (Cabinet) and is led by Premier Peter Taptuna.
+EIA supports the Executive Council (Cabinet) and is led by Premier PJ Akeeagok.
 This department is also home to the Devolution Division, Access to Information and Protection of Privacy (ATIPP), Nunavut Bureau of Statistics, Government Liaison Offices, Intergovernmental Affairs, Policy and Planning and Inuit Employment.
 The Communications Division communicates with the public through news and media releases and social media.
 Additionally, EIA provides training and development opportunities to new and current employees.

 The Department of Family Services provides protection to vulnerable members of society, and works to increase self-reliance and improve standards of living in Nunavut.
 Key elements of this department include child welfare, adoptions, social advocacy, poverty reduction initiatives, family violence prevention, income assistance, career development and financial assistance for post-secondary students.